Tools

 Benefits of the low-code concept

-Flexibility in tool selection The builder in low-code can be either an off-the-shelf solution or one that requires development.
-Functionality is then assembled on top of it.
-Less dependence on development Advanced business users can adjust existing functionality on their own, while the IT department develops only fundamentally new components and logic.
-The IT department is the brain, not the hands The IT department becomes not an executor, but a consultant and controller of the changes being made.
+Flexibility in choosing the tool A low-code builder can be either a ready-made solution or one that requires development.
+Future functionality is assembled on top of it.
+Less dependence on development Advanced business users can adjust ready-made functionality themselves, while the IT department develops only fundamentally new components and logic.
+IT department as the brain, not the hands The IT department becomes not an executor, but a consultant and controller of the changes being made.

 Our LCDP implementation cases